 By now, you know that B2C marketing delivers quick solutions and valuable content.
 You also know that B2B seeks to build robust relationships while providing a guaranteed return on investment.
-If you’re keen about the differences between the two, here are some:
+If you’re keen on the differences between the two, here are some:

 ROI matters in B2B marketing

 B2B prospects yearn for information, efficiency, and expertise.
 The business to the consumer market is more focused on cutting deals and entertainment value.
-Essentially, a B2B transaction is likely to follow logic and financial motivation.
+Essentially, a B2B transaction is likely to follow the logic and financial motivation.
 B2B clients weigh the ROI they’ll get from the acquisition and how they will profit progressively from the particular purchase.

 B2B customers want to be educated

 B2B customers yearn to be recognized for the boardroom decisions they make.
 If you’re in such a capacity, you must capitalize on existing product knowledge.
 B2B customers rely on a host of B2B content resources.

 B2B marketing content becomes the right arsenal in this context.
 The content needs to brush prospects about the industry and products.
 If you can make them feel like experts in the industry, they’ll make a purchase.

 Detailed content is required

 Unlike a B2C customer, B2B clients expect to be served by sales and marketing professionals.
 You can go the extra mile by adding contingency information about the product/service.
 These can be tips that are irrelevant to a B2C customer.
 You need to preview what your product can or cannot do for the client.
 Consider what the client needs to know to augment success with the product.

 B2B marketers deal with a long chain of command